andersoncardoso/elixirschool/_posts/2018-06-18-configuration.md

 As the name suggests, this is the configuration for an application at the time it is run.
 These are the values we can expect to change as we deploy our build artifacts to different systems.

-__Application Configuration__
+__Build-time Configuration__

-Application configuration is something different, and the difference, while subtle, can be a pitfall in certain situations.
+Build-time, or Application, configuration is something different, and the difference, while subtle, can be a pitfall in certain situations.
-The difference shines when we consider that our code, and it's configuration, is compiled into a build artifact we can distribute.
+The difference shines when we consider that our code, and its configuration, is compiled into a build artifact we can distribute.

-We can say with certainty that no matter where our application is run there are certain things we want to remain constant.
-No matter where we deploy our application, we want know we want to use the same `Logger` configuration.
+We can say with certainty that no matter where our application is run there are certain things we want to remain constant; we intend to use the same `Logger` configuration regardless of where we deploy.
 If we're relying on dependency injection for testing, then we know for certain we don't want to use those dependencies in the final deliverable.
 They configure the function of our code.